 The Company subleases a portion of its rental space on a month to month term lease, which requires a 30 day notice for termination.
-The sublease rent for the years ended September 30, 2016, 2015 and 2014 was approximately \$67,000, \$65,000 and \$63,000, respectively, and is recorded in grant income and other in the statements of operations.
+The sublease rent for the years ended September 30, 2017 and 2016 was approximately \$69,000 and \$67,000, respectively, and is recorded in grant income and other in the statements of operations.

 The Company leases its research and development laboratory under a 60 month lease which expires February 28, 2017.
 In September 2016, the lease was extended through February 28, 2022.
 The operating lease includes escalating rental payments.
-The Company is recognizing the related rent expense on a straight line basis over the full 60 month term of the lease at the rate of approximately \$11,000 per month.
-As of September 30, 2016 and 2015, the Company has recorded a deferred rent liability of approximately \$2,000 and \$6,000, respectively.
+The Company is recognizing the related rent expense on a straight line basis over the full 60 month term of the lease at the rate of approximately \$13,000 per month.
+As of September 30, 2017 and 2016, the Company has recorded a deferred rent liability of approximately \$5,000 and \$2,000, respectively.

 The Company leases its office headquarters under a 60 month lease which expires June 30, 2020.
 The operating lease includes escalating rental payments.
 The Company is recognizing the related rent expense on a straight line basis over the full 60 month term of the lease at the rate approximately \$8,000 per month.
-As of September 30, 2016 and 2015, the Company has recorded a deferred rent liability of approximately \$18,000 and \$13,000, respectively.
+As of September 30, 2017 and 2016, the Company has recorded a deferred rent liability of approximately \$18,000.

 The Company leases office equipment under a capital lease arrangement.
-The term of the capital lease is 48 months and expired on September 30, 2016.
-The monthly lease payment is \$1,025.
-The lease bears interest at approximately 6% per annum
+The terms of the capital lease is 60 months and expires on October 31, 2021.
+The monthly lease payment is \$505.
+The lease bears interest at approximately 6.25% per annum.
+The Company's previous equipment lease expired on September 30, 2016.